wintorse/copylink-dev/README.md

 - Backlog Issue
 - Redmine Issue

+Additionally, you can specify your preferred site URLs using regular expressions in the settings screen and set emojis (e.g., https://example\.com).

 For other sites, it copies links with `document.title`, which is the title of the current webpage.

 ## Installation